MajekDev/HexNicks/README.md

 <img align="middle" src="https://i.pinimg.com/originals/f2/08/30/f2083044743edea046c2bc16b082b4fe.gif" height="900" width="800">

-## For the nerds...
-I mean devs :P
+## Developers

 HexNicks does have an api and all commands trigger an event when executed.
 These events can be listened to the same way as other Bukkit events.
-You can see the events [here](https://github.com/Majekdor/HexNicks/tree/master/src/main/java/dev/majek/hexnicks/api).
-No JavaDocs yet.
+You can see the events [here](https://jd.hexnicks.majek.dev/dev/majek/hexnicks/api/package-summary.html) and all JavaDocs [here](https://jd.hexnicks.majek.dev/).

 Event example:
 ```java